Helmold/CV/README.md

 # CV

-Download the complete folder and execute the lebenslauf.htm of cv.htm to get the result
+Download the complete folder and execute the lebenslauf.htm of cv to get the result